A LOCAL View of the Polynomial Hierarchy: Hardness and completeness results

 Reductions play a fundamental role in classical complexity theory, allowing us to compare the computational complexities of different problems, even when we are unable to determine any of them absolutely.
 Fraigniaud, Korman, and Peleg~\cite{DBLP:journals/jacm/FraigniaudKP13} transferred this idea to the setting of distributed decision, where they introduced the notion of \emph{local reductions}.
 A local reduction from a \kl(graph){property}~$\Property$ to a \kl(graph){property}~$\Property'$ is performed by a distributed algorithm that modifies the \kl{labeling} of the input \kl{graph} in \kl{constant round time} such that the original \kl{graph} has \kl(graph){property}~$\Property$ if and only if the relabeled \kl{graph} has \kl(graph){property}~$\Property'$.
 While this unconstrained definition turned out to be too strong for the types of \kl{certificates} considered, Balliu, D'Angelo, Fraigniaud, and Olivetti~\cite{DBLP:journals/jcss/BalliuDFO18} later refined the concept and used it to establish completeness results for two classes of their \kl{identifier}-independent hierarchy.
 However, they also noted that the local reductions involved were “very much time consuming at each node” and left as an open problem “whether non-trivial hardness results can be established under polynomial-time local reductions”.

 In this section, we extend Karp's~\cite{DBLP:conf/coco/Karp72} notion of polynomial-time reductions to computer networks.
 Our definition can also be seen as a further refinement of the aforementioned local reductions, where we impose bounds on the \kl{step running time} of the algorithms performing the reductions and additionally require them to work under \kl{locally unique} \kl{identifiers}.
 As a presentation choice, we consider \kl{graph} transformations that are slightly more general than just relabelings.
-These transformations may implicitly \kl{encode} parts of the topology of the new \kl{graph} in the output computed at each \kl{node} of the original \kl{graph}, thus allowing \kl{reductions} to more natural \kl{graph properties}.
-We then establish several \kl{hardness} and \kl{completeness} results for the two lowest levels of the \kl{local-polynomial hierarchy}.
+These transformations may implicitly \kl{encode} parts of the topology of the new \kl{graph} in the output computed by the \kl{nodes} of the old \kl{graph}, thus allowing \kl{reductions} to more natural \kl{graph properties}.
+We then establish several \kl{hardness} and \kl{completeness} results for the two lowest levels of the \kl{locally polynomial hierarchy}.
 We start with relatively simple \kl{reductions} showing that \kl{Eulerianness} is $\LP$-\kl{complete}, while \kl{Hamiltonicity} is both $\LP$-\kl{hard} and $\coLP$-\kl{hard}.
 Then, building on Theorem~\ref{thm:local-fagin}, we generalize the Cook--Levin theorem from~$\NP$ to $\NLP$, which gives us a first $\NLP$-\kl{complete} \kl{graph property}.
 Finally, using standard techniques from complexity theory, we use this \kl(graph){property} to establish the $\NLP$-\kl{completeness} of $3$-\kl{colorability}.